14 Secrets to Winning a Case Competition

 - Make sure the presentation has a logical flow, and practice!

 - Choose a solution that you think will be unique and stand out from other teams

 - Choose who will answer which types of questions in the Q&A. Often times these competitions are won and lost in the Q&A session.

-From Karson Chang, finance/BHP senior, member of the undergraduate team that placed 2nd in the all-MBA CFA Investment Research Challenge:
+From Karson Chang, BBA '11, member of the undergraduate team that placed 2nd in the all-MBA CFA Investment Research Challenge:

 - Anticipate questions by the judges: It is always a good exercise for team members to ask each other questions that they think judges will ask.
 The disparity between what you think you know and what you actually know is often surprising, and it forces you to do extra research.